SirGnip/ClipDashboard/notes.md

         - open as file/dir in explorer (support list)
         - post contents of clipboard to URL (arg1=url)
             - drag url over a button labeled POST? then a dialog asks for a URL?
+- make retrieve button a bit larger
+- use delete key when buffer list is selected to delete items

 # next actions